Beginner-Friendly Guide to Financial Real Estate Terminology

 What is a preferred lender?

-A preferred lender is one entity's preference for a buyer to go through a particular mortgage company for financing.
-When working with financial and real estate professionals to purchase a home they will often know who is especially skilled and proficient.
+During a real estate transaction, a real estate agent or realtor might recommend a lender to a buyer, referred to as a preferred lender.
+When working with financial and real estate professionals to purchase a home, they will often know who is especially skilled and proficient.
 The intention of working with a preferred lender is to ensure a smooth process from beginning to end.

 What is an interest rate?

-An interest rate is the amount a lender charges a borrower and is a percentage of the principal.
-The interest rate on a loan is typically noted on an annual basis known as the annual percentage rate.
+An interest rate is the amount a lender charges a borrower and is a percentage of the principal loan amount.
+The interest rate on a mortgage loan is typically noted on an annual basis, known as the annual percentage rate.

 What is a balloon payment?

-A balloon payment is a financing option where a large lump sum is made at any time during the term.
-Typically we see this in commercial real estate, and typically the large one time payment is made at the end of the term.
+A balloon payment is another piece of real estate terminology you might encounter.
+This refers to a financing option where a large lump sum is paid at any time during the mortgage term.
+We tend to see this in commercial real estate, and typically the large one-time payment is made at the end of the term.

 What is property tax?

-Property tax is a tax paid on property owned by an individual or other legal entity.
-Property tax is determined by a number of factors including but not limited to base value, built up area, age of building/structure and others.
+Property tax is the tax homeowners pay to the IRS on their home.
+Property tax is determined by a number of factors, like the home’s purchase price, assessed value price, and age.
 Property tax varies by state, so it’s best to become familiar with the property tax in the area you are looking to purchase.
 Remember to factor in the property tax amount to your monthly payments and expenses.

 What is capital gains tax?

 Capital gains tax is the tax on the profit of the sale of an asset.
-The most common sources of capital gains tax are from the sale real estate, property, stocks, and bonds.
-For example if you purchase a home at $100,000 and then sell it for $200,000 the profit of $100,000 would then be subjected to the capital gains tax rate.
+The most common sources of capital gains tax are from the sale of real estate, property, stocks, and bonds.
+For example, if you purchase a home at $100,000 and then sell it for $200,000, the profit of $100,000 would be taxed that year at the current capital gains tax rate.

 What is depreciation?

-The decline in value to an asset over time.
-A prime example is when purchasing a new vehicle from a dealership and the moment that vehicle (asset) is driven off the lot it depreciates in value.
-The good news with real estate and homeownership is that assets typically do not depreciate nearly as drastically as in the example above.
+Depreciation is the decline in value to an asset over time.
+A prime example is when purchasing a new vehicle from a dealership and the moment that vehicle (asset) is driven off the lot, it depreciates in value.
+The good news with real estate and homeownership is that assets do not depreciate nearly as drastically—typically, the value goes up.

 What is foreclosure?

-Foreclosure is a legal process that allows lenders to recover the amount owed on a defaulted loan by taking ownership of and selling the mortgaged property.
-Foreclosure acts as an element of protection for the lender in the event that the borrower can’t fulfill the loan agreement.
+Foreclosure is a legal process that allows a mortgage lender to recover the amount owed on a defaulted loan by taking ownership of and selling the mortgaged property.
+Foreclosure acts as an element of protection for the lender in the event that the property owner or borrower can’t fulfill the loan agreement and gives the mortgage lender the power to repossess the home.

 What is a loan contingency?

-A loan contingency is a clause in a real estate contract before the sale of a home is approved.
-This is a way to protect both the buyer and the seller during the transaction period.
-An example of this would be if the seller needs to purchase and obtain a new home before the pending sale between the buyer and the seller can close.
+A loan contingency is a clause in a real estate contract that allows the potential buyer to withdraw their interest in purchasing a home if they can’t secure a mortgage.
+This is a way to protect both the buyer and the seller during the transaction period and happens before the sale of a home is approved.

 What is amortization?

-Amortization is an accounting principle used to periodically lower the book value of a loan or an intangible asset over time.
-Simply put, it’s the process of spreading out a loan into a series of fixed payments whereby the loan is paid off by the end of the payment schedule.
+Amortization is an accounting principle used to periodically lower the value of a loan or an intangible asset over time.
+Simply put, it’s the process of spreading out a loan into a series of fixed payments so the loan is paid off by the end of the payment schedule.

 What is refinancing?